cpraveen/cfdlab/vtk/README.md

 c++ vtk_struct.cc
 ./a.out
 ```
 This outputs a Cartesian grid and a structured grid in vtk format.
+Open them in Visit.

 ## Gmsh unstructured grid
 ```